 Now at its 3rd edition, Material of the Year aims at shining a light onto a challenging material that is particularly actual in the design industry.

 Material of the Year 2018 was about upcycling plastic waste.
 And this year, the focus will be on biomaterials.

 Biomaterials & sustainable design

-The Material of the Year exhibition of the upcoming London Design Fair has been given the evocative name of Second Yield and will showcase 4 circular design projects based on biomaterials.
+The Material of the Year exhibition coming in London Design Fair 2019 has been given the evocative name of Second Yield and will showcase 4 circular design projects based on biomaterials.